 - Dental hygienist

 In summary, can you live off of $40,000 a year? $40,000 a year is about $3,330 per month pre-tax and about $2700 after-tax.
-I think it is but it depends on the expenses of your location, your debt, and spending habits.
-Hence, your willingness to relocate or explore other employment opportunities may be beneficial to you financially.
-I hope I gave you some helpful information on your journey to financial freedom.
+I think you can, but it depends on the expenses of your location, your debt, and your spending habits.
+Hence, your willingness to relocate, explore other employment opportunities, or side hustles may be beneficial to you financially.
+Creating and maintaining a budget, living below means, and eliminating debt can go so far.
+You may also need to obtain a side hustle.
+However, in this vast country with many opportunities anything is possible.
+You just have to be motivated enough to make the necessary changes to achieve your financial goals.
+I wish you all the luck.

 Now to the one who works, his wages are not counted as a gift but as his due.
+Romans 4:4 ESV

 Here are additional resources: